SergeyGamayunov/Simple-Colors/README.md

 - Creating own colors with RGB sliders
 - Renaming all colors in user's Color List
 - Drag-n-Drop all color cell in user's Color List
-- Show fullscreen representaion color by left swipe
+- Showing fullscreen representation color by left swipe
 - Nice and modern user interface

 ##Installation